News Explorer

 • Toolbar icon: filled Safari web browser icon.

-You can configure a default primary view for all feeds in the iOS and iPadOS editions of News Explorer.
+You can configure a default article view for all feeds in the macOS, iOS and iPadOS editions of News Explorer.
 To do that, follow these steps:

 2. Open the Reading section.

-Depending on the selected view type, you may see some additional options.
-These are discussed in the 'Primary view' article above.
+Depending on the selected article view type, you may see some additional options:

 Skip feeds with full articles